 Adult supervision recommended.
 Bouncing balls should not be ingested.

-While the Bounce No Bounce Balls look similar, their difference lies in their composition.
+Though each small bounce ball looks almost exactly the same, their difference lies in their composition.
 The Bounce Ball is made of a rubber that has spaces in between its molecules.
 When the Bounce Ball hits the floor, the molecules compress and rapidly decompress creating a spring reaction.
 The No Bounce Ball is made of a rubber with smaller or nonexistent spaces between its molecules.
 That means when the No Bounce Ball hits the floor it will compress very little or not at all.

 The Bounce No Bounce Ball demonstration is a one-of-a-kind, hands-on experiment into molecules and their composition, but the possibilities don’t stop there.
 Bounce No Bounce Balls demonstrate the effects of temperature on rubber, potential energy, and conservation of energy and make a great critical thinking tool.
 Using the activity guide included in this bouncing ball kit, young scientists can learn more about how one rubber bounce ball bounces back while the other doesn’t.
 They can then apply this knowledge to other items they see every day and begin to make connections on whether or not something will or will not bounce.